2008 was a big year for Kate Ritchie.

 The AVO was sought following an incident at a residential property in Randwick, in Sydney's eastern suburbs, which is where the couple live.

-"Officers from Eastern Beaches Police Area Command are investigating an incident at a home in Randwick on Thursday, October 17," a NSW Police spokesman said in a statement.
+"Officers from Eastern Beaches Police Area Command are investigating an incident at a home in Randwick on Thursday, October 17 ," a NSW Police spokesman said in a statement at the time the application was lodged.